Orderry Cash Flow Accounting system allows you to divide your financial transactions into cash flow items and generate the Cash Flow Report.

 Clients refund is an automated expense transaction generated from the cashbox to make a client return from Work Order or Sale

-Supplier payment for service, goods.
+Supplier payment for service, products.
 Use the item to pay for your postings

 Here's the thing: you cannot select alternative cash flow items for these operations.
 However, you can add a comment to a transaction.